-OH 408-024: Lott, who came to U of M in 1974, discusses his educational background; the New Math movement; the development of the Math Department program; collegiality and personalities (especially Gloria Hewitt and Howard Reinhardt) in the Math Department; the development of the Math Ph.D. program; grants administered by Lott and other members of the Math Department, including the EMME Program, IMPACT Program, and SIMMS Project; the particular challenges of creating a mathematics curriculum for Montana; university administration; the relationship between math and technology; and how to define and develop mathematical literacy throughout the state’s population.
+Johnny Lott, discusses his educational background, coming to the University of Montana to teach in the Department of Mathematical Sciences in 1974, and the New Math movement.
+He describes the development of the department at the University of Montana, the collegiality among the faculty, and his colleagues especially Gloria Conyers Hewitt and Howard Reinhardt.
+Lott talks about the development of the department’s Ph.D. program and the grants he and his colleagues administered, including the EMME Program, the IMPACT Program, and the SIMMS Project.
+He recalls the particular challenges of creating a mathematics curriculum for Montana, the relationship between math and technology, and his opinions on how to define and develop mathematical literacy within the state.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org